Thompsons Station, TN

 Pros & Cons of living in Thompsons Station

-- This town offers some of the best schools in Tennessee and the Nashville area.
+- This town offers some of the best schools in Tennessee.

 - For families and outdoors enthusiasts, there are plenty of parks to visit and explore.

 - Thompson’s Station is a safe place to live, has some excellent restaurants, and is just a stone’s throw away from Nashville.